-Final application due date is April 30, 2017.
-Last year, we filled all spaces before the April deadline, so we encourage you to submit all materials well in advance of that date.
+Final application due date has been extended to May 8, 2017.
+Last year, we filled all spaces before the deadline, so we encourage you to submit all materials well in advance of that date.

 Should you be accepted, you would be expected to attend one of three similarly structured SEED New Leaders Weeks.
 Your application indicates the location and date of the week you want to attend:

 - July 27-Aug 2: Metro Boston, MA This week is full as of 5/1/2017

 You will also design, coordinate, and facilitate a year-long, monthly SEED seminar in your school, district, or organization with 15-25 of your colleagues during at least one school year.
 SEED New Leaders Week prepares you for the leadership of this seminar.